kyma-project/cloud-manager/docs/user/tutorials/01-40-10-gcp-redis-instance.md

 This example showcases how to instantiate Redis by using most of the spec fields, connect a Pod to it, and send a PING command.

-1. Instantiate Redis

-   > [!NOTE]
-   > The operation may take more than 10 minutes.
+1. Instantiate Redis.
+The operation may take more than 10 minutes.

    ```yaml
    apiVersion: cloud-resources.kyma-project.io/v1beta1